KirilGeorgiev247/Design-patterns/Structural/Adapter/README.md

 + adapts one interface to another

 + using multi - inheritance, two - way can provide transparency.
-They're useful when two different clients want need to view an object differently (Example 03)
+They're useful when two different clients need to view an object differently (Example 03)

 *pros*